Empowerment and Engagement Of Community In Strengthening Child Health Among Tribal Population

 Janani has pioneered contraceptive social marketing and clinical family planning services in north-eastern India.
 Janani operates clinics in the states of Bihar, Jharkhand and Uttar Pradesh under the brand name of Surya Family Planning Clinics.
 This Surya Clinic network includes 22 clinics in these states, specialize in the provision of clinical family planning services, including the contraceptive injection, IUDs, male and female sterilization, medical termination of pregnancy, and other services.
 Quality of care and patient satisfaction is a top priority for Surya Clinics.

-This study is focussed on assessment of quality services of all the Surya clinics in three states.
-The study will be conducted for a period of 4 months.
-The Quality Assessment of Clinical Services will focus on the supply side of family planning programs at each of the Surya Clinics and will essentially answer the following objectives:
+This study focussed on assessment of quality services of all the Surya clinics in three states.
+The study was conducted for a period of 4 months.
+The Quality Assessment of Clinical Services focussed on the supply side of family planning programs at each of the Surya Clinics and essentially answered the following objectives:

-1. To assess service utilization, preparedness of the facility service functioning , the human resource availability and
+- To assess service utilization, preparedness of the facility service functioning, the human resource availability and skills and competencies

 Project Team: Dr. Manjunatha R, Dr. Usha Manjunath, Ms. Ramya T Karur, Ms. Aishwarya K Urala.